 Purchased by the then Manukau City Council in October 1991, Puhinui Reserve is home to a fair bit of horse jumping, having hosted some major international events from time to time.
 And it is quite cool to see all the various designs of jumps around the park as you leisurely ride around.

 The reserve is 199 hectares in area and has considerable historical and conservation value.
 It was part of the extensive Matukurua volcanic field and linked with settlementscentred around Wiri Mountain and Matukurua (McLaughlins Mountain which you can remnants of poking up at the northern end where you park [I could be corrected here - ed.]).

 Horsin' Around - one rather unique thing about riding around Puhinui Reserve is the great variety of horse jumps.
-This park hosted the Horse Jumping for the Commonwealth Games one year (anyone care to tell us which year?, we'd love some history on the reserve too - ed.)
+This park hosts the annual 3-day and 1-day events.

 There has been human activity within the region for as much as 1000 years (that's a long time for New Zealand!).
 An extensive range of archeaological features remain within the reserve.

 At some stage of the park's development, someone decided they should try and build some off-road cycling trails, the idea of it being part of the Te Araroa trail traversing the length of New Zealand.